News & Trending Jobs & Career News

 vintagepix/Adobe opilio crab caught in a trap

-These brave souls venture into some of the world's most treacherous waters to haul in valuable catches of crab.
+These brave souls venture into some of the world's most treacherous waters to haul in valuable crab catches.
 Battling icy, tumultuous seas, they endure sleepless nights and backbreaking labor.

-The job is as grueling as it is rewarding, with a high average pay, but it can fluctuate significantly based on the crab season's success.
+The job is as grueling as it is rewarding, with a high average pay that can fluctuate significantly based on the success of the crab season.

 Septic tank cleaner